ky2710/javascript-allonge-six/myAllonge/markdown/main_2_objects.md

     queue.pullHead()
       //=> "JavaScript"

-Now we wish to create a [deque] by adding `pullTail` and `pushHead` operations to our queue.[^wasa] Unfortunately, encapsulation prevents us from adding operations that interact with the hidden data structures.
+Now we wish to create a [deque] by adding `pullTail` and `pushHead` operations to our queue.`1` Unfortunately, encapsulation prevents us from adding operations that interact with the hidden data structures.

 [queue]: http://duckduckgo.com/Queue_(data_structure)
 [deque]: https://en.wikipedia.org/wiki/Double-ended_queue "Double-ended queue"
-[^wasa]: Before you start wondering whether a deque is-a queue, we said nothing about types and classes.
+>`1` Before you start wondering whether a deque is-a queue, we said nothing about types and classes.
 This relationship is called was-a, or "implemented in terms of a."

 This isn't really surprising: The entire point of encapsulation is to create an opaque data structure that can only be manipulated through its public interface.
 The design goals of encapsulation and extension are always going to exist in tension.